openmicroanalysis/pyxray/README.rst

 - Add ordering of Element, AtomicShell, AtomicSubshell
 - Use `sqlalchemy <https://sqlalchemy.org>`_ to create and interact with database
-- Add more probability and relative weight properties to XrayLine
+- Add probability and relative weight properties to XrayLine
+- Add possibility to define preferred references

 1.5
 ---